Scripting with CAN Bus Debugger

 Description

-Ensure the CAN is first started with cbd_start_can or cbd_start_can_with_timing.
+Ensure CAN is started first with cbd_start_can or cbd_start_can_with_timing.

 cbd_rx_clear()